castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 explodes the amount of data we end up storing, and also the amount that is transfered every time we want to display the post.

+In order to create a new row, we would have to either force the user to enter all this data again for each post, with the risk of them not entering values that match the existing ones, or pull a unique set for the user from the table, and re-submit them.
+Either way it makes extra work for somebody.

+If a user wanted to change their email address or password later on, we would also have to update all their entry rows.
+This will cause more work for the database, which would make it busier for other uses, such as displaying posts to other users.

 We would also have to update a lot of rows just to change one piece of information about the user, for example Joe's email address.

 ## Don't repeat data 1: Separate related data

-This gives us the second principle, don't repeat data.
+This gives us the second technique, don't repeat data.
 The first way to do this is to look at the field titles, and notice that some clearly indicate a set of related fields.
 The `post_` fields belong together.
-We then attempt to name the tables based on what they
+We can then attempt to name the separated tables based on what they contain:
-contain:

 +-----------+----------------+-------------+-------------+
 | title     | content        | summary     | created     |